 Even if you do everything right, there’s no way every shot will come out perfect.
 That’s why we always recommend – regardless of what kind of photography you’re doing – to take more than one!

 The idea of taking lots of shots is doubly important when you’re moving 70 miles per hour in a vehicle down the highway.
 Bumps, jostles, or just the vibrations of the care will undoubtedly throw your shot off.

 You can practice using burst mode before getting on the road.
 Some ideal things to practice on are pets and sports – or really anything with quick movement!

 If you’re driving, your opportunities are fleeting and few.
 Don’t get hung up on getting a specific angle.
-Multiple photos of the same shot give you the opportunity to consider the scene from multiple angles.
+Multiple photos of the same shot allow you to consider the scene from various angles.

 Plus, remember that the road will probably give you a different vantage point just up around the bend.

 This one is probably obvious, but the window is the closest focal point.
-You can eliminate the problem of glare or incorrect focusing by rolling the window down, or by getting really close.
+You can eliminate the problem of glare or incorrect focusing by rolling the window down, or by getting extremely close.

 You don’t want any debris or bugs on the window to obscure your shot, so double check your positioning and focus.
-Again, simply by rolling down the window this problem is eliminated.
+Again, only by rolling down the window this problem is eliminated.
 At the same time, be careful not to drop your phone out!
-Maybe a nifty handgrip could help you be sure that your grip is iron clad.
+Maybe a nifty handgrip could help you be sure that your grip is ironclad.

 Being close to the window will also help you avoid those annoying glares or reflections.
-A good tip to combat glares and reflections is to come at the shot from a different angle if you have to!
+An excellent tip to combat glares and reflections is to come at the shot from a different angle if you have to!

 For starters, hold the object (in this case a camera) in both hands.
-By doing this, more control is be exerted over the camera.
+By doing this, more control is being exerted over the camera.

 We know these tips sound obvious, but they really can help in taking photos from a moving car.

 And finally, try to hold your arms loosely – don’t lock your elbows or wrists.
-It’s also a good tip to try to move with the car.
-At the same time, just be sure to take an over abundance of photos and some of them will be sure to turn out.
+It’s also a useful tip to try to move with the car.
+At the same time, just be sure to take an overabundance of photos, and some of them will be sure to turn out.

 Does all that sound hard?
-Well… it is.
+Well, it is.
 That’s why they make those camera stabilizers we talk so much about!

-Here’s the long and short of it – if you’re moving it’s gonna be really hard to shoot up close.
+Here’s the long and short of it – if you’re moving, it’s going to be hard to shoot up close.
 It’s also worth noting that you shouldn’t be zooming anyway!

 You’ll only have a split second to make the shot (if you’re moving fast, that is).
 So, it’ll be hard to get the correct focus in such a small window of time.
-As previously mentioned though, you should be using some sort of burst mode so there should be a number of well focused photos to choose from.
+As previously mentioned, though, you should be using some sort of burst mode, so there should be several well-focused photos from which to choose.

-Issues with focus shouldn’t really be a problem since moving photos’ subject usually consists of landscapes.
-Even if there is a particular subject to your photo from a moving car employing the burst mode technique should ensure that you get at least a few good photos.
+Issues with focus shouldn’t really be a problem since the subject of your moving photos usually consists of landscapes.
+Even if there is a particular subject to your picture from a moving car employing the burst mode technique should ensure that you get at least a few good photos.

 As a last resort, try this.
 Most cameras have a “sports mode” option (sometimes called action mode).
-It’s usually depicted by a running figure.
+A running figure usually depicts it.

 While it differs from camera to camera, this mode generally does two things: